Mariner's Compass – Sunderland

 The details below are from the last two bowls above and the jug below, respectively.
 Again, note the diagonal scratch to the upper left of the 'T' in the title.
 Also, the way the '4' is etched, and the heavy full stop on the 'W' beside it.
 All three come from the same copper plate, but the third imprint is after restoration and re-etching.
 Details have been added at a later date, such as the vertical marks on the sails.

-John Carr and Sons, North Shields 1
+Attributed to John Carr and Sons, Low Lights, North Shields 2

 This version of the transfer has rows of vertical marks on the sails.
 I am informed by Ian Holmes that these are called 'reefing lines'.
 The lustre decoration to the collar of the second jug appears to be particular to North Shields.
+The third jug is dated 1851.

-John Carr and Sons, North Shields 2
+John Carr and Sons, Low Lights, North Shields 3

 A bowl from c1870s with orange lustre, and a John Carr and Sons mark with stag's head.
 This appears to be a rude reimagining of the transfer above.
 Note that the vertical marks on the sails are now a random distribution of dots.

-John Carr and Sons, North Shields 3
+Attributed to John Carr and Sons, Low Lights, North Shields 4

+This is similar to the version above with the apostrophe before the 's'.
 The jug, although unmarked, has typical Carr decoration, c1870s.
 The other sides are shown on the top row below.
 The transfer also appears on a huge and heavily potted, unmarked, jug with similar decoration.

 James Wallace & Co, Forth Banks, Newcastle Pottery – 1838–1858